Jahid-08/azure-network-protocols/README.md

 > 🧠 The **destination port** is `22` when traffic is sent **to** the Linux VM.
 > When the Linux VM responds, **port 22 becomes the source** (replying from SSH).
+> If you want to exit the linux terminal simply type **exit** and you will be taken back to regular PowerShell.

 ---